dnce17/HHA504_assignment_functions/README.md

 ![Deployment tab config](img/azure/deploy/deploy_6.png)
 4. Click "Review + create," then click "Create"
 5. Once deployment is successful, go to the resource
-6. In "Overview", scroll down and click "Create Function" below the "Create in Azure portal" header
+6. In "Overview," scroll down and click "Create Function" below the "Create in Azure portal" header
 ![Overview of created function](img/azure/deploy/deploy_7.png)
 7. In the new panel that opens, click "HTTP trigger"
 ![Click "HTTP trigger"](img/azure/deploy/deploy_8.png)
-8. Click "Next" and then "Create"
+8. Make a function name, click "Next," and then "Create"
 ![Create function](img/azure/deploy/deploy_9.png)
 9. Alter the code to do a desired function
+    * The image below just uses the default function given
 10. Click "Save," then "Test/Run"
 11. Add name(s) and value(s) below "Name" and "Value" header OR enter them in JSON format below "Body" header (choose 1 method), then click "Run" to see if function ran successfully
 ![Test function](img/azure/deploy/deploy_10.png)